Bin Tagging Program

 As this is the initial year of the program, bin auditors will be conducting assessments at randomly selected households across the City.

-This year's program is scheduled to commence on Tuesday 26 March 2019.
+This year's program commenced on Tuesday 26 March 2019.

 Sampling will occur over a six week period with three inspections per randomly selected household.